Boreas Networking Events

 Set in a relaxed atmosphere where interactive dialogue is encouraged (and food is always present!), our events offer a chance to dive deeper into perspectives on how leadership works, change happens and impactful careers develop.

-Our community and networking events are open to all University of Minnesota graduate and professional students and post-docs.
+Our community and networking events are open to all University of Minnesota graduate and professional students and post-docs, faculty and researchers.
 Check out our current schedule below.
 Submitting an RSVP is not required.
 You are always welcome to attend!

 Location and Time: